It’s Not as Easy as You Think...

 With all the questions looming around what will happen if the proposed elimination of estate taxes goes through.
 You may be wondering if the affluent will still have a need to buy life insurance and how it will impact your life insurance sales strategies.
 The knee jerk reaction is that the wealthy will not have the same level of need for a life policy, however there are many reasons, other than estate taxes, why the ultra-wealthy should purchase life insurance.
 Forbes Insights cites some reasons from Frank Seneco, President of Seneco & Associates, on the subject matter.
 We have summarized and expanded these insights to offer you an opportunity for new life insurance sales strategies.Read More

-As a financial advisor, you speak with your clients on a regular basis regarding how to make savvy investments to maximize their wealth and savings.
-We know the topic of life insurance may seem like a daunting subject matter or perhaps even morbid; however it should be had.
-Have you tried to approach the conversation by speaking to the tax advantages that life insurance can offer versus other assets?
+As a financial advisor, you should speak with your clients on a regular basis about making savvy investment decisions to maximize their wealth and savings.
+Some clients may find the topic of life insurance difficult and perhaps even morbid, but the conversation is an important one.
+Try approaching the conversation by speaking to the tax advantages that life insurance can offer.

 Whether your client has estate planning needs, business protection needs, or supplementary retirement needs, cash value life insurance offers great competitive advantages versus alternative financial assets.
 These advantages fall into three major categories:

 1) Tax advantages

 2) Financial and actuarial advantages

 3) Legal and contractual advantagesRead More

 Whether purchased for accumulation, retirement income or for the death benefit, life insurance has many tax benefits.
 With tax season in full swing, there's no better time than the present to educate your clients on the unique tax advantages associated with owning a life insurance policy.